harshareddy794/Colour-guessing-game/README.md

 # Colour-guessing-game

-This is a colour guessing game using RGB colours made using javascript and jQuery
+Colour guessing game used RGB colours to predect outcomming colour developed using Javascript and uses jQuery